Chardan Capital Raises Krystal Biotech (NASDAQ:KRYS) Price Target to $133.00

-Krystal Biotech (NASDAQ:KRYS – Get Rating) had its target price upped by analysts at Chardan Capital from $130.00 to $133.00 in a report issued on Monday, The Fly reports.
-Chardan Capital’s target price indicates a potential upside of 70.40% from the company’s previous close.
+Krystal Biotech (NASDAQ:KRYS – Get Rating) had its price target lifted by Chardan Capital from $130.00 to $133.00 in a research note issued to investors on Monday, The Fly reports.
+They currently have a buy rating on the stock.

-Several other equities analysts have also recently issued reports on KRYS.
-HC Wainwright lifted their price objective on shares of Krystal Biotech from $107.00 to $119.00 and gave the stock a “buy” rating in a research note on Monday.
-The Goldman Sachs Group cut shares of Krystal Biotech from a “buy” rating to a “neutral” rating and set a $74.00 price objective on the stock. in a research note on Wednesday, August 24th.
+Other equities research analysts also recently issued reports about the stock.
+The Goldman Sachs Group downgraded shares of Krystal Biotech from a buy rating to a neutral rating and set a $74.00 target price on the stock. in a research note on Wednesday, August 24th.
+HC Wainwright upped their price objective on Krystal Biotech from $107.00 to $119.00 and gave the stock a buy rating in a research report on Monday.

 Institutional Inflows and Outflows